SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ![Edit Simulator](/guides/users-guide/editcloneremsim.png)

-The number of instances of a simulator is limited to 10.
 Existing simulators are listed on this page.
 Simulators can be edited, cloned or removed by clicking on the cogwheel in the top right corner of the card.
 That opens a drop-down menu with those options.

 ###Adding Instructions to the Simulator